MJPye/MJPye.github.io/content/posts/Gamepad & Keypad controls.md

 ```
 ros2 topic pub /joy sensor_msgs/msg/Joy "{axes: [0.0, -0.1, 0.0, 0.0, 0.0, 0.0], buttons: [1, 1, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]}"
 ```

+### Gamepad control policy - when do we send commands?
+Here's a simple summary of how joy commands are sent:
+**When commands are sent:**
+1. Every time a button is pressed (any button value > 0)
+2. One time when all buttons are released (sends all zeros)
+3. When the gamepad disconnects (sends all zeros)
+4. When the connection is closed (sends all zeros)

+**When commands are NOT sent:**
+1. When no buttons are pressed and the last state was also no buttons pressed
+2. When only stick/axis values change (unless a button is also pressed)

+This ensures responsive control when needed while minimising unnecessary network traffic.
+So we don't spam empty arrays.

 ### Button mapping
 Mapping in the browser:
 gamepad.buttons is an array from javascript.